HarrisonAllen/pebble-gbc-graphics/README.md

 # Introduction
 This library allows you to create graphics for your watchface, app, or game (almost) exactly like the Game Boy Color renders them.
 It is compatible with all Pebbles.

-*NEW* I'm working on implementing `pebble-gbc-graphics-advanced`, with the goal of getting closer to GBA graphics.
+*NEW* `pebble-gbc-graphics-advanced` provides more features, closer to what the GBA offers

 ## In This Repo
 * [Starter Project](https://github.com/HarrisonAllen/pebble-gbc-graphics/tree/main/starter-project) - App - pebble-gbc-graphics v1.2.0